Western Carolina University is the UNC system's westernmost campus and has been consistently

 and Greek organizations have access to a group of townhouses known as The Village.

-On-campus dining options include a main cafeteria along with multiple national brand
+On-campus dining options include two cafeterias stocked from local farms along with multiple national brand options such

-options such as Chick-Fil-A, Starbuck’s, McAlister’s Deli, Pizza Hut and others.
+as Chick-Fil-A, Starbuck’s, Moe's Southwest Grill, Steak'n'Shake and others.

 Tuition and Fees

-Western Carolina is committed to maintaining accessibility to deserving students and
+Western Carolina is committed to maintaining accessibility and works to keep costs

 Western Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate,